Directly to the content

 What is resveratrol?

-Resveratrol is a antioxidant molecule, which belongs to the group of secondary plant compounds and there to the Polyphenols counts.
-In general, secondary plant compounds are plant hormones or pigments, fragrances, aromas, or defense substances that ensure the survival of their producers.
-Polyphenols Studies have shown antioxidant and anti-inflammatory properties.
-Resveratrol is used in research by David Sinclair also discussed as a longevity molecule.
+Resveratrol is an antioxidant molecule that belongs to the group of secondary plant substances and is classified among the polyphenols .
+In general, secondary plant substances are plant hormones or color, scent, aroma, or defense substances that ensure the survival of their producers.
+Polyphenols have shown antioxidant and anti-inflammatory properties in studies.
+Resveratrol is also discussed in research by David Sinclair as a longevity molecule.

-High wine consumption and fatty food are common in France - how does that fit together?
+High wine consumption and fatty food is common in France - how does that fit together?

 Resveratrol and the French Paradox